Couchbase-Ecosystem/couchbase-haystack/README.md

 ### Retrieving documents

-`CouchbaseEmbeddingRetriever` component can be used to retrieve documents from Couchbase by querying vector index using an embedded query.
+`CouchbaseSearchEmbeddingRetriever` component can be used to retrieve documents from Couchbase by querying vector index using an embedded query.
 Below is a pipeline which finds documents using query embedding:

 ```python
 from typing import List